Skip Navigation

 Noisy alerts and high false positives

-As a result, EDR tools will often flag normal user or admin actions on endpoints as potential threats simply because they match heuristic profiles broadly for "suspicious activity."
+As a result, EDR tools will often flag normal user or admin actions on endpoints as potential threats simply because they broadly match heuristic profiles for "suspicious activity."
 Without complete context, EDR alerts make it extremely difficult to pinpoint actual incidents versus false alarms.

 Requires significant expertise to manage